What Does “Board-Certified” Mean and Why Does It Matter?

 More questions about veterinary surgery?

-If your pet requires advanced surgery, speak with your primary care veterinarian about a referral to ASCS.
+If your pet requires advanced surgery, speak with your primary care veterinarian about a referral to ASOC.
 For additional questions or to schedule a consult, please call (206) 545-4322.

-Posted August 21, 2019 by ASCS in ASCS News with No Comments and tagged as board-certified veterinary surgeon, Orthopedic, rehab, surgery
+Posted August 21, 2019 by ASCS in ASOC News with No Comments and tagged as board-certified veterinary surgeon, Orthopedic, rehab, surgery

 Return to Blog